andreamortaro/andreamortaro.github.io/content/about.md

 draft: false
 ---

-My name is Andrea.
-I'm 25 years old and I'm from Italy.
-I'm attending MD in Mathematics with focus on Applied Math track.
+Hey there!
+I'm Andrea, freshly minted with a degree in Mathematics and a passion for the applied side of things!
+With a strong focus on the applied math track, I'm all about cracking codes and uncovering quantitative solutions in real-world scenarios.

 I’ve created this simple site to organise my online space and to share a bit more about what I’m interested in.